-The Keto Beginning by Healthful Pursuit is a complete beginner’s plan that shares useful strategies to help you switch to a state of nutritional ketosis effortlessly.
+The Keto Beginning is a complete beginner’s plan that shares useful strategies to help you switch to a state of nutritional ketosis effortlessly.
 The guide also includes a 30-day meal plan that contains over 70 low-carb, high-fat recipes to help your mind and body to adapt.

 This program aims to help you achieve a fit and healthier body, not just for a while, but for life.
 It is a reliable guide created by a holistic nutritionist with a unique approach to a keto diet.

 Unlike most diets that will make you feel restricted and deprived of food, the resources, diet plans and recipes provided will give you a more positive outlook in maintaining a healthy lifestyle.

 Our Top Pick For Keto Diet

 - Standard ketogenic diet (SKD).
 This is the classic keto diet – very low carbohydrates, high fat and moderate protein

 - Targeted ketogenic diet (TKD).
 For this variation, you are required to follow the standard ketogenic diet plus eating small amounts of fast-digesting carbohydrates on days you’re going to work out

 - Cyclical ketogenic diet (CKD).
 This type is commonly followed by bodybuilders, each week of a standard keto diet, you will allot 1 or 2 days to resupply your body’s glycogen stores by consuming carbohydrates